Matstah/atcn_project/Project/controller/README.md

 # Controllers
-All these scripts can be found at `~/atcn-project/Project/controller` and the commands are expected to be executed from there in the following documentation.
+All these scripts can be found at `~/atcn-project/Project/controller` and the commands are expected to be executed from there as in the following documentation.

 ## firewall_controller.py
 This script connects to the firewall and sets 2 blacklists.
 One that looks at dst ip address for traffic from intern to extern.
 The other blacklist looks at source ip of traffic from extern to intern.
 On both lists we use ranges of ip to define what should be blocked.
 The whitelist is for dst ports from extern to intern traffic.
 Currently he1 is blocked on both directions, and port 80 and 110 is open.